DylanMeeus/hasgo/README.md

 * Report bugs (Similarly, create an issue)
 * Contribute code.
 (Create a PR, we'll gladly take a look and help you get it merged!)
 	* We have separate [contribution guidelines](CONTRIBUTING.md)

+## What's in a name?
+The name Hasgo is a portmanteau of "Haskell" and "Go".
+I'm a big fan of both languages, though they are quite different.
+It's impossible to write real Haskell-like code in Go.
+There are some obvious differences between the languages in terms of syntax.
+I hope the functions in this library stay as close as possible to their Haskell implementations.
+There might be extra functions in here that are not in Haskell, and there _will_ be functions in Haskell that you won't find here.

+The inspiration mainly shows in the naming of functions.
+If the functions were named after Java lambdas, it'd be called "Jago".
+Sorry if you expected more Haskell goodness (I'm open to suggestions of how more haskell in Hasgo!)